chances/dictionarybot/README.md

 `define: <word>`
 Define a word giving the first three results.

-DefineBot will to the best of its ability try to define a given word even if it is mispelled.
+DictionaryBot will, to the best of its ability, try to define a given word even if it is mispelled.

 ###Word of The Day